badjer/asp5-mac-demo/readme.md

 ### Running

-Assuming you're got ASP .Net 5 installed, and the command line tools are available (see above), then you can run the project like this:
+Assuming you're got ASP .Net 5 installed, and the command line tools are available (see above), then you can run the project like this (from the /src/web/ directory):

 ```
 k kestrel